looker-open-source/sdk-codegen/rationale.md

 #### Binary responses

-A method that only has binary responses will have the request configured for binary inside the generated SDK method.
-Images and PDFs are considered binary.
+A method that only has binary responses will have a note that the response is binary.

 ```typescript
 /**